pingcap/docs-cn/op-guide/ansible-deployment.md

     - The network between machines.
 Turn off the firewalls and iptables when deploying and turn them on after the deployment.

     - The same time and time zone for all machines with the NTP service on to synchronize the correct time.
 If you are using the Ubuntu platform, install the ntpstat package.
+See [How to check whether the NTP service is normal](#how-to-check-whether-the-ntp-service-is-normal).

     - A remote user account which you can use to login from the Control Machine to connect to the managed nodes via SSH.
 It can be the root user or a user account with sudo privileges.

     - Python 2.6 or Python 2.7

+> **Note:**
+>
-> **Note**: The Control Machine can be one of the managed nodes.
+> - The Control Machine can be one of the managed nodes.
+> - Binary is used to deploy by default.
+To deploy using Docker, see [How to deploy TiDB using Docker](#how-to-deploy-tidb-using-docker).

 ## Install Ansible in the Control Machine